JonatanHogild/FreeIPA_for_virtual_environment/README.md

 sudo chmod -R g+rw opt/ansible
 ```

-Make sure you're logged in with your *sysadmins*-user and generate a new SSH-key.
+Make sure you're logged in with your *sysadmins*-user and generate a new SSH-key:
 ```
 cd ~
 ssh-keygen